Apollo Curling Frequently Asked Questions (FAQ)

 Your name, date of birth, gender, email address and postal code will be provided to Curling Alberta, as they collect this information to determine the demographics of the curling community in order to better provide services and programs to the province.

 You should upload a face picture to your profile.
-Our league doesn’t use name-tags, so the best way to introduce yourself to other players is to have a recognizable face picture, and add some information to your league profile.
+Even though our league uses name-tags, the best way to introduce yourself to other players is to have a recognizable face picture, and add some information to your league profile.
 Yes, there are two profiles – one for the League Buddy account (name, address, contact info), and one for Apollo Curling (how much experience do you have curling, what is the usual position you play on a curling team, an ‘about me’ section and so on).

 Prior to every game, you can indicate whether or not you’re available for upcoming games.
 This helps your team-mates know who can play for a given game, and help determine if you’ll need a spare player or not.